Lawrence Lessig recently posted this calm, engaging presentation on his site: 20 minutes or so on why I am 4Barack (Lessig Blog).

 In spite of all of that, Bush & Co. can’t seem to stop thinking about doing awful things to other people’s bodies.
 (If intelligence were that important to our administration, you’d think they wouldn’t be firing so many Arabic translators from the military because of sexual preference … but I digress.)

 The amazing thing is that this President claims to be a committed Christian.
 I wish someone would ask him outright how he squares his faith with torture — this bizarre, sick commitment to something that, even if it wasn’t completely destructive to the moral fabric of our country and our moral authority in the world (the little we have left), isn’t even a trustworthy method for learning facts.

 Anyway, Andrew Sullivan put it better than I’ve seen it anywhere so far:

 And yet so many seem to.
 Why?
 Torture is not a hard issue for any Christian.
 It is an unmitigated moral evil.
 There is no theology on earth which can make it a less grave moral matter than, say, gay marriage.
-And yet it has been enforced by this president for five years and where is the outrage?
+And yet it has been enforced by this president for five years and where is mirrors and wall art online outrage?
 You would imagine that James Dobson would have organized a massive phone-in or email blitz to Capitol Hill on the detainee legislation.
 You would imagine that every theocon from Ponnuru to Neuhaus would be writing about this every day and night.
 But nah.
 Gays getting married in one state out of 49?
 Massive, coordinated outrage, sermon after sermon, direct mail blitz after direct mail blitz, and a threatened constitutional amendment.
 The president authorizing torture?
 You can hear a pin drop on the religious right.
 Tells you something, no?